ezntek/ezntek.github.io/content/posts/The IGCSE Pseudocode to Python Reference Guide for G1 and G2 Computer Science (20241018T2049).md

 Revision five fixed an error in the for loops section where I iterate from a list beginning from 1 not 0

-Revision six fixed errors relating to if statements.
+Revision six fixed errors relating to if statements and arrays

 ## What???